MMqd/kandinsky-for-automatic1111/README.md

 ## How To Use
 1. Select "Kandinsky" in the scripts section
 2. Set "Prior Inference Steps".
 Increasing the value improves the results, but it reaches a plateau at around 128.
 Beyond that, the image may change, but the quality remains consistent.
+3. The model will start downloading automatically if needed.

 ### Image Mixing
 #### Prompt + Image